 Take the dish our waitress announced as “spring vegetables”: It was a cherry leaf fried on just one end to look like frost, covering up a nest of Brussels sprouts, asparagus, zucchini and oyster mushrooms.
 Oh, and what’s that little pinkish white thing?
 Nama-fu, steamed wheat gluten.
 Trust me: It’s better than it sounds.

 The next-best dish came at the tail end of the run.
 The new chef, Ryota Ueshima, fresh from Japan, “has prepared a special course to celebrate his first day,” our waitress announced: apple chunks topped with plum jelly.
-Tart and sweet, simple yet amazing.
+Tart and sweet, simple but amazing.
 And yet we couldn’t help imagining a decidedly non-vegan application: It would be perfect on ice cream.

 There’s vegetarian, there’s vegan, and then there’s raw vegan.
-Pure Food and Wine caused a sensation in New York when it opened in 2004 to serve the latter, something more common on the West Coast.
+Pure Food and Wine caused a sensation in New York when it opened in 2004 to serve the last, something more common on the West Coast.
 The tenets of raw food hold that heating anything above 118 degrees destroys important vitamins, minerals and enzymes.
-I don’t know that I agree with the philosophy — after all, there’s a compelling argument that cooking led to civilization — but none of that really mattered when my friend and I slid into the sleek, dark dining room near Union Square.
+I don’t know that I agree with the philosophy — after all, there’s a compelling argument that cooking led to civilization — but none of that really mattered when my friend and I slid into the sleek dark dining room near Union Square.
 The food would speak for itself.

 When it did, it wasn’t as playful as that of Dirt Candy, but it sure had its moments.
 We had seen lasagna made of zucchini ribbons before, but other dishes surprised us.
 A crunchy, spicy, fresh Philly roll combined avocado, kimchi and a faux cheese made of cashews.
 The pistachio topping on a portobello mushroom dish tasted as pungent and funky as if it had blue cheese in it, but it must have been miso or something else fermented.
-Miniature mushroom tacos were so deconstructed we couldn’t quite tell what was going on, possibly because we gobbled them before we had a chance to analyze, or ask.
+Miniature mushroom tacos were so deconstructed that we couldn’t quite tell what was going on, possibly because we gobbled them up before we had a chance to analyze, or ask.

-Near us, a loud table gathered for a birthday celebration seemed segregated by gender, and the female side was in a better mood than the male.
+Near us, a loud table gathered for a birthday celebration seemed segregated by sex, and the female side was in a better mood than the male.
 As the women took pictures and everybody clinked glasses of sangria, one of the guys shouted out: “Next year we’re going to Atlantic City!”
 Why?
 “Because there are no vegan restaurants in Atlantic City.”

 I felt a pang of sympathy for two women staffing the host station just a few feet away, but I’m sure they’ve heard it all before.
 On our way out, I tried to make up for our neighbors by praising the food.
 “Which was your favorite?” one asked.